Al Stillman

-Al Stillman (né Albert Irving Silverman; 26 June 1901 Manhattan, New York – 17 February 1979 Manhattan, New York) was an American lyricist.
+Al Stillman (born Albert Irving Silverman; 26 June 1901, Manhattan, New York – 17 February 1979, Manhattan, New York) was an American lyricist.

 Biography

-Al Stillman was born as Albert Irving Silverman to Jewish parents Herman Silverman and Gertrude Rubin (maiden).
+Al Stillman was born Albert Irving Silverman to Jewish parents Herman Silverman and Gertrude Rubin.
 He adopted the name "Albert Stillman" as a professional pseudonym.
 He chose the name, reportedly, because it was the recognizable surname of a well-known New York banking family.
 He was Jewish.
-He attended New York University.
-After graduation, he contributed to Franklin P. Adams' newspaper column, and in 1933 became a staff writer at Radio City Music Hall, a position he held for almost 40 years.
+He attended New York University; after graduation, he contributed to Franklin P. Adams's newspaper column, and in 1933, became a staff writer at Radio City Music Hall, a position he held for almost 40 years.

-Al Stillman collaborated with a number of composers: Fred Ahlert, Robert Allen, Percy Faith, George Gershwin, Ernesto Lecuona, Paul McGrane, Kay Swift, and Arthur Schwartz.
-Many of his collaborations with Allen were major hits in the 1950s for The Four Lads; the Stillman/Allen team also wrote hit songs for Perry Como and Johnny Mathis.
+Stillman collaborated with a number of composers, including Fred Ahlert, Robert Allen, Percy Faith, George Gershwin, Ernesto Lecuona, Paul McGrane, Kay Swift, and Arthur Schwartz.
+Many of his collaborations with Allen were major hits in the 1950s for the Four Lads; the Stillman–Allen team also wrote hit songs for Perry Como and Johnny Mathis.

-Al Stillman was inducted into the Songwriters Hall of Fame in 1982.
+Stillman was inducted into the Songwriters Hall of Fame in 1982.